abhivik/DECA-Games-Global-User-Sentiment-Analysis/README.md

 Similarly, the `app_store_scraper` Python library was used to gather and process reviews from the Apple App Store.
 - [Apple App Store Scraper Script](https://github.com/abhivik/DECA-Games-Global-User-Sentiment-Analysis/blob/main/Apple_Store_scrapper.ipynb)
 - [Processed Data](https://github.com/abhivik/DECA-Games-Global-User-Sentiment-Analysis/blob/main/apple_store_processed.csv)

+### 100 reviews for each game across different countries were extracted.

 ### 4. Data Processing
 After scraping data from both stores, the datasets were combined and cleaned for further analysis.
 This included removing duplicates, handling missing values, and ensuring consistency across the datasets.